Create and use dataflows in Power Apps

 On the left navigation pane, select the down arrow next to Data.

-In the Data list, select Dataflows and then select New dataflow.
+In the Data list, select Dataflows, select New dataflow, and then select Start from blank.

 There is only one owner of any dataflow—the person who created it.
 Only the owner can edit the dataflow.
 Authorization and access to data created by the dataflow depend on the destination you loaded data to.
 Data loaded into Dataverse will be available via the Dataverse Connector and requires the person accessing the data to be authorized to Dataverse.
 Data loaded into your organization’s Azure Data Lake Gen2 storage account is accessible via the Power Platform Dataflow connector and access to it requires membership within the environment it was created in.

-On the Choose data source page, select the data source where the tables are stored, and then select Create.
+On the Choose data source page, select the data source where the tables are stored.
 The selection of data sources displayed allows you to create dataflow tables.